madler/spoof/README.md

 --------

-_spoof_ will assist you in modifying a message to make the CRC of that message equal any desired value. _spoof_ does not need the message itself, but just the length of the message, the exclusive-or of the message's current CRC and the desired new CRC, and a set of bit locations in the message to potentially modify. _spoof_ will then deliver a subset of those locations whose bits should be inverted.
-Then the modified message will have the desired CRC.
+_spoof_ will assist you in modifying a message to make the CRC of that message equal to any desired value. _spoof_ does not need the message itself, but just the length of the message, the exclusive-or of the message's current CRC and the desired new CRC, and a set of bit locations in the message to potentially modify. _spoof_ will then deliver a subset of those locations whose bits should be inverted.
+The modified message will then have the desired CRC.

+_flip_ takes the output from spoof and flips the specified bits in the provided file.

 _ruse_ will modify a small number of bits in a file such that the specified CRC of the file is unchanged.
 The least number of bits possible will be changed,